U.S. appeals court wary of Justice Department bid to drop case against ex-Trump adviser Flynn

 “The judge has no authority to do anything further,” Powell added.

-Powell got skeptical questions from U.S. Circuit Judge Robert Wilkins, an appointee of President Barack Obama.
+Powell was asked skeptical questions by U.S. Circuit Judge Robert Wilkins, an appointee of President Barack Obama.
 Wilkins suggested that under the court’s precedent Sullivan could conduct an “independent evaluation” of whether to drop the Flynn case.

 Wilkins added that, if Sullivan refuses to drop the case, Flynn could still lodge further appeals.